Working hours

 Are the regulations relevant to me?

-The Working Time Regulations 1998 (as amended) apply to any business that has employees, however small.
+Yes: the Working Time Regulations 1998 (as amended) apply to any accommodation providers that have employees, however small the business.

-Anyone who is working for you including trainees and young workers (those aged 16 and 17), but excluding the genuinely self-employed.
+The regulations apply to anyone who is working for you – including trainees and young workers (those aged 16 and 17), but excluding the genuinely self-employed.

 What are the requirements?